 Once the system is set up and employees have chosen their benefits packages, Square Payroll can automatically make deductions from their paychecks moving forward.

 401(k) Retirement Plans

-Offering a 401(k)-retirement plan in a benefits package is helpful for retaining small business employees for the long-run.
+Offering a 401(k) retirement plan in a benefits package helps retain small business employees for the long run.
 With Square, users can integrate Guideline’s 401(k) services to make this a reality without breaking the bank.
 A Guideline subscription comes with a base monthly fee of $39 plus an additional $8 per participating employee.

 Worker’s Compensation Insurance

 Policies vary by state, but in many cases, small businesses need to provide worker’s compensation for their employees.
 In the unfortunate event that an employee is injured on the job, this type of insurance can offer a safety net for any medical expenses and lost wages.